Yzerman24/sample_website/README.md

-This is the README.md for the sampe_website.
+This is the README.md for the sample_website.